pcottrell/laravel-openapi/docs/guide/parameters.md

 # Parameters

-In order to add path or query parameters to route you need to create `Parameters` object factory.
+To add path or query parameters to route you need to create `Parameters` object factory.

 You may generate a new one using Artisan command: